thomas-ferraz/vox-legis/codes/README.md

 - extract_unzip.ipynb
 - extract_pdf.ipynb

-The dataset2 for "falências" provides zip files containing pdf files with all the information about the processes.
+Dataset2 for "falências" provides zip files containing pdf files with all the information about the processes.
 This extraction exceeds some I/O limitations present even in the unlimited Google Drive and Google Collab platforms, thus it is recommended to be run locally.

 ### extract_unzip

 The notebook requires:
 - .zip files of the dataset2 (about 120GB of data)

-The Notebook unzips all files in another directory, keeping the same file structure as the original.
+The notebook unzips all files in another directory, keeping the same file structure as the original.

 ### extract_pdf